On average, you make more than 200 decisions about food each day — but you're only aware of a small fraction of them (1).

-Those given clear bowls opened them to get candy 71% more often.
-They consumed an extra 77 calories per day on average, compared to the other group ().
+Those given clear bowls opened them to get candy 71% more often, consuming an extra 77 calories per day, on average (

 Scientists believe that seeing food pushes you to consciously decide whether to eat it.
 Seeing it more often increases the chances you'll choose to eat the food.